Data Labeling Sprint Capacity Planner

 JJ Ben-Joseph headshot JJ Ben-Joseph

-This calculator helps you estimate how many accepted labels you can deliver in a data labeling sprint, how many annotator hours you will need (including rework), and the total sprint cost after overhead or platform fees.
-It is designed for planning short, time-boxed efforts such as model training runs, evaluation campaigns, or quality clean-up sprints.
+This calculator estimates how many accepted labels a data labeling sprint can produce, how many annotator hours the work will consume once review rework is counted, and what the total sprint cost is likely to be after labor and overhead.
+It is meant for short annotation pushes such as training runs, evaluation sets, and dataset clean-up passes.

-By combining staffing, productivity, review policies, and tool efficiency assumptions, the planner turns your inputs into a simple capacity and budget forecast you can share with stakeholders, vendors, or finance partners.
+By combining headcount, hours per day, sprint length, baseline speed, review rejection rate, and rework minutes, the planner turns a rough staffing idea into a capacity and budget forecast you can discuss with ML leads, vendor managers, or finance teams.

-1. Total annotation hours based on team size and schedule.
+1. Total annotation hours from team size and schedule.

-2. Raw labels produced using baseline throughput and tool efficiency boosts.
+2. Raw labels produced after tool efficiency adjusts throughput.

 Core time and capacity formulas